-A few days before Christmas a young boy received a gift.
-The small package was brightly wrapped in shiny red paper and topped with a green bow.
-A small tag read, “Do not open until Christmas.”
+A few days before Christmas a young boy received a small brightly wrapped gift in shiny red paper and topped with a green bow.
+Its small tag read, “Do not open until Christmas.”
 The boy pondered what could be in the package.
 He shook it, but it made no sound.
 He pulled ever so slightly at the paper to see if he could find an opening.
-His Father firmly told him to place the gift under the tree and leave it alone.
+His father firmly told him to place the gift under the tree and leave it alone.
 He did so; carefully placing the gift under the tree.

 Finally, Christmas day arrived in all its mystery and splendor.
 The little boy received many wonderful presents.
 Gifts of toys, games, and clothes.
-Soon it became time to open the small red package.
-He quickly tore off the green ribbon and ripped away the red paper.
-The plain brown box beneath gave no clues to its contents.
+Soon it was time to open the small red package.
+He quickly tore off the green ribbon and ripped away the shiny red paper.
+The plain brown box beneath revealed no clues to its contents.
 The boy popped the single piece of tape holding the box closed.
-Inside the brown box was a ring box covered in blue velvet.
+Inside the brown box was a blue velvet ring box.
 More ideas swirled in the boy’s head as to what was inside.

 A few years later the tree blossomed in the spring and produced a few large red apples in the fall.
 The man picked the apples and shared them with his father and his son.
 “When I have a son I’m going to give him apples just like this one,” the man’s son declared smacking his lips at its sweet tartness.

 Later the same year, near the day set aside to celebrate the birth of Christ, the man carefully placed an apple seed from his tree in a blue velvet box along with a note that said: “Plant Me!”
 After placing it in a cardboard box he wrapped it with shiny red paper and attached a green bow with a small tag that read, “Do not open until Christmas.”
 Later that day he brought the present to his son saying, “something came for you today, put it under the tree for now.”

-If this was an Aesop’s fable a wise narrator would say, “and the moral of the story is…” But, this storyteller trusts the reader to find the moral; to discover the meaning of the story and the significance of the seed.
+If this was an Aesop’s fable a wise narrator would say, “and the moral of the story is…” But, this storyteller trusts the reader to find the moral; to discover the meaning of the story and the significance of the neglected seed.